syntasso/instruqt-kubecon/04-install-crd-on-kubernetes/assignment.md

 notes:
 - type: text
   contents: |-
-    In the previous section you created a controller and resource (CRD).
+    In the previous challenge you created a controller and resource (CRD).
 Now is your chance to explore the resource CRD!

-    In this section you will:
+    In this challenge you will:
     * Understand how the CRD is represented in Golang code
     * Transorm the code CRD to a yaml CRD ready to be installed in Kubernetes
     * Install the CRD using the provided `make` commands